 The Sports Industry is a Sizeable Market

-The global sports market reached a value of nearly $471.3 billion in 2018.
+The global sports market reached a value of nearly $471.3 billion in 2018 and is continuing to grow.
 Of this, apparel spending came in at $155.2 billion, footwear at $130.5 billion, equipment at $127.2 billion, and bicycles & accessories at $58.4 billion.
 The participatory sports market accounted for 56.4% of the entire sporting market; however, the spectator sports market grew faster.
 The global recreation market, of which the sports market is a segment, reached a value of nearly $1,435.4 billion in 2018.
-While these figures will have dropped due to the recent COVID pandemic, they will undoubtedly rise again as more stadiums reopen and people feel more comfortable attending sports games again.
+While these figures dropped in 2020 to $388.3 billion, due to the COVID pandemic, they are expected to rise again to an estimated $599.9 billion by 2025 as stadiums reopen and people feel more comfortable attending sports games again.

 Many brands recognize this and want people to view them as being part of a healthy lifestyle.
 This has led to brands diversifying to cater to people in the fitness and healthy living sector.
 Even cosmetics brands now cater to fitness enthusiasts' wish to look good.